 NEED TO CHANGE YOUR STATUS?

-Please notify us of your travel plans, visa status, and anticipated arrival by contacting Steve Bristol.
+Please notify us of your travel plans, visa status, and anticipated arrival by contacting Assistant Head of School for Enrollment Steve Bristol.
 This form may be completed more than once if your plans change.

-- How will faculty be able to effectively teach on-campus and virtual learners at the same time?
+- How are faculty able to effectively teach on-campus and virtual learners at the same time?

 - How does the Blended Learning Model work?